Martason/SchoolProject---TicTacToe/README.md

-# Javascript Inlämningsuppgift
+# Javascript TicTackToe
-Repo att forka för inlämning i JavaScript kursen
+SchoolProject to build TicTacToe finnished in january 2022